eightyfour/canny/README.md

 ```html
 <div canny-mod="fooMod" canny-var="{'foo':'my foo', 'bar':'my bar'}"></div>
 ```
-If you have more than one registered module and you need to pass for each module separate attributes you can use the moduleName-var.
+If you have more then one registered module and you need to pass for each module separate attributes you can use the moduleName-var.

 ```html
 <div canny-mod="fooMod barMod" canny-fooMod="myFoo" canny-var={'bar':'my bar'}></div>
 ```
-If you use both, canny-var and canny-moduleName than canny will give the canny-moduleName the prior and will ignore the canny-var.
+If you use both, canny-var and canny-moduleName then canny will give the canny-moduleName the prior and will ignore the canny-var.

 ```html
 <div canny-mod="fooMod barMod" canny-fooMod="myFoo" canny-var=myBar></div>